trumore/Weather-Dashboard/README.md

 Screenshot:
 ![weather-dashboard](Assets/weather-dashboard.png)

-Credits - Built by Tom Romore and with collaboration by the Columbia FullStack Study Group
+Credits - Built by Tom Rumore and with collaboration by the Columbia FullStack Study Group